thenexthub/Codira/docs/proposals/ObjCInteroperation.rst

        optimization would gain much, and it would significantly bloat the call.

-Devirtualization in Swift
+Devirtualization in Codira
 =========================

-Method devirtualization [2]_ is likely to be a critically important optimization in Swift.
+Method devirtualization [2]_ is likely to be a critically important optimization in Codira.

 ..
 [2] In contrast to generic or existential devirtualization, which
        are also important, but which aren't affected by the Objective-C